-- any person who has suffered "material or non-material damage" as a result of a breach of the GDPR has the right to receive compensation (Article 82(1)) from the controller or processor.
-The inclusion of "non-material" damage means that individuals will be able to claim compensation for distress even where they are not able to prove - data subjects have the right to mandate a consumer protection body to exercise rights and bring claims on their behalf (Article 80).
+- Any person who has suffered "material or non-material damage" as a result of a breach of the GDPR has the right to receive compensation (Article 82(1) GDPR) from the controller or processor.
+The inclusion of "non-material" damage means that individuals will be able to claim compensation for distress even where they are not able to prove financial loss. - · Data subjects have the right to mandate a consumer protection body to exercise rights and bring claims on their behalf (Article 80 GDPR).

-Individuals also enjoy the right to lodge a complaint with a supervisory authority (Article 77).
+Individuals also enjoy the right to lodge a complaint with a supervisory authority (Article 77 GDPR).

-All natural and legal persons, including individuals, controllers and processors, have the right to an effective judicial remedy against a decision of a supervisory authority concerning them or for failing to make a decision (Article 78).
+All natural and legal persons, including individuals, controllers, and processors, have the right to an effective judicial remedy against a decision of a supervisory authority concerning them or for failing to make a decision (Article 78 GDPR).

-Data subjects enjoy the right to an effective legal remedy against a controller or processor (Article 79).
+Data subjects enjoy the right to an effective legal remedy against a controller or processor (Article 79 GDPR).